Shri25001/Reva-lot-cab/README.md

 # Reva-lot-cab(its a beta version)
-We have Developed a WebApp called Reva lot cab!,through which one can book a cab with his unknown college friend who is trying to go to same destination at same time so that their is no cost issues.
+We have Developed a WebApp called Reva  cab!, through which one can book a cab with his college friend who is looking to go to same destination at same time so that their is no cost issues.

 THE PROBLEM REVA LOT CAB!
 SOLVES: